Phone screens, personality tests, and AI video interviews

 Six gaps, one matrix

 On its own, each tool has a reasonable sales pitch.
 Phone screens protect the manager's time.
 Personality tests are quick and tick a box.
 AI video interviews handle big volumes.
 Skills tests confirm technical ability.
-Put them together, though, and you get a middle step that feels busy but still sends the wrong people to the interview.
+Stack them together and you get a middle step that feels busy but still sends the wrong people to the interview.

 How each approach evolved, and where it stalled

-Notice the pattern: each new tool answered the previous bottleneck, not a proven need for better prediction.
 Games and simulations appeared when keeping candidates engaged at volume was hard.
-Test libraries appeared when buyers wanted lots of ready-made questions.
+Test libraries appeared when buyers wanted ready-made questions.
 AI interviewers appeared when scheduling still hurt.
-Every wave solved yesterday's problem.
-None of them, on its own, solves today's: getting honest proof of how someone works, at scale, before the manager's interview, with no answer key to look up.
+Every wave solved yesterday's bottleneck, not today's need: honest proof of how someone works, at scale, before the manager interview, with no answer key to look up.

 What this means for talent acquisition